-Teaching the alphabet is core of what we do in kindergarten for many months!
-There are many moving parts in the classroom that work together to get kids learning the alphabet.
-So The Kindergarten Connection, Sweet Sounds of Kinder, Kindergarten Smorgasboard, and I have have teamed up to overload you with resources for teaching the alphabet!
+Teaching the alphabet is the core of what we do in kindergarten for many months!
+There are many moving parts in the classroom that work together to get kids to learn the alphabet.

 How to Effectively Teach the Alphabet in Kindergarten

 1. Just read!
 Seems silly to say but the best way to teach kids the alphabet is to just submerse them in it!
 As you are doing your normal read aloud, point out the letters and how you are using what is printed on the page to say the words.
 And then it’s also fun to read books about the alphabet; below are some of my favorites!

 It’s also great to put these books into your writing lab to inspire writing!
 They are great jump starters for stories!